fferroni/PhasedLSTM-Keras/README.rst

 Keras implementation of Phased LSTM [https://arxiv.org/abs/1610.09513], from NIPS 2016.

+To install:
+`pip install phased_lstm_keras`

-Works both with Theano and Tensorflow backend.
+Works both with Theano and Tensorflow backend (tested on Theano 0.9 and Tensorflow 1.0).

 Classification performance compared to standard Keras LSTM for MNIST dataset: